×

 Step 2.
 Go to "Your Library", click the "Settings" icon on the upper right corner and choose "Playback".
 Toggle the "Offline" button.

-Turn on Offline Mode Spotify
+Turn on Spotify Offline Mode with Premium

 Step 3.
 Navigate to the playlist, album, or song you want to listen to on the plane.